-[Human Capital Strategy 3] Promotion of Health & Productivity Management: Foundation of Our Human Capital Strategies capital through data analysis based on a health & productivity management strategy map health impacts them directly and to independently work to maintain and improve it
+[Human Capital Strategy 3] Promotion of Health & Productivity Management: Foundation of Our Human Capital Strategies

 The Kubota Group will continue to create the solution that society needs, but to do so all of its employees-who are at the heart of its business activities-must be healthy in mind and body.
 If we can create workplaces where each and every employee is happy and motivated, we will maximize our organizational performance and support this as the foundation for our human capital.